bhushan017/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## Model Architecture and Training Strategy

-1. An appropriate model architecture has been employed

-   I have used NVIDIA model for this project.
-This model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 32 and 64 (model.py lines 60-75).The model includes RELU layers to introduce nonlinearity (code line 63-74), and the data is normalized in the model using a Keras lambda layer (code line 61).

-2. Attempts to reduce overfitting in the model

-   The model contains dropout layers in order to reduce overfitting (model.py lines 68-73).
-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-3. Model parameter tuning

-   The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 77).

-4. Appropriate training data

-   Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, left and right lane.
-I have also flipped the images.

-For details about how I created the training data, see the next section.

-## Model Architecture and Training Strategy

 1. Solution Design Approach

    The overall strategy for deriving a model architecture was to predict the steering angle of the simulator.

    My first step was to use a convolution neural network model similar to the NVIDIA model I thought this model might be appropriate because it has been used to successfully predit steering angles.

+   This model consists of a convolution neural network with 5 convolution layers dropout between the fully connected.The model includes RELU layers to introduce nonlinearity (code line 63-74), and the data is normalized in the model using a Keras lambda layer (code line 61).

    In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.